steveabner/Helpdesk-Homelab/README.md

    - To download the Server 2019 ISO, I went to the [Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter/) and searched for "Windows Server 2019."

 3. **Create a New Virtual Machine:**
    - Open VirtualBox and click `New`.

-   - I set the name as `Server 2019`, selected `Windows Server 2019` as the version, and allocated 8GIGs of RAM.
+   - I set the name to `Server 2019`, selected `Windows Server 2019` as the ISO image I just downloaded.

 <!--## Setting up VirtualBox with Windows Server 2016